 - Change your permalinks

 - Change your domain from HTTP to HTTPS, for security reasons.
-Also, your visitors will be more comfortable in browsing a site that starts with HTTPS instead of HTTP.
+Also, your visitors will be more comfortable browsing a site that starts with HTTPS instead of HTTP.

 - Turn on your free Bluehost SSL certificate

 - Get familiar with your WordPress dashboard.
 As being the admin of a self-hosted site, you will be spending a lot of time in this section.